gplepage/lsqfit/doc/source/overview.rst

 relative likelihood of the different models given the data.
 (Actually the ratio gives the ratio of probabilities for obtaining the data from the models, as opposed to the probabilities for the models given the data.
-See the discussion in the next section.)
+See the discussion below.)

 ``y`` has No Error; Marginalization